-You’ll visit Rauðafellsgjá, which is a large fissure reaching deep into the roots of the mountain Botnsfjall.
+You’ll visit Rauðafellsgjá, a large fissure reaching deep into the roots of the mountain Botnsfjall.

 After that, you’ll view two fishing villages, Arnarstapi and Hellnar.
 At Hellnar, you’ll have an hour or so to walk the cliffs along the sea and take as many charming photos of the coast as you like.

 You’ll then visit Snæfellsjökull National Park, the first established national park in Iceland, where, for a small additional fee, you have the option of exploring another cave.
-This time, you can venture into the Vatnshellir lava cave.
-It was only opened to the public in 2011 but offers 200 m (656 ft) of darkness and interesting rock formations.
+This time, you can venture into the Vatnshellir lava cave, opened to the public since 2011.
+The cave offers 200 m (656 ft) of darkness and interesting rock formations.

 Next, you can breathe in the fresh sea air on Djúpalónssandur and Dritvík, two beachy areas which were important hubs in the fishing trade, once upon a time.
 Here, there are incredible rock formations, and the beach is known for its strangely shaped pebbles.

-Finally, you will hike along the coast to Lóndrangar, a basalt formation which rises to a height of 70 m (230 ft).
+Finally, you will hike along the coast to Lóndrangar, a basalt formation that rises to a height of 70 m (230 ft).

 You’ll spend the night in a seaside village on the peninsula.

 On your second day at Snæfellsnes, you’ll return for a tour of other photographic opportunities like the unusual Kirkjufell mountain.
-Kirkjufell is 463 m (1519 ft) high and is one of the most photographed mountains in Iceland due to the nearby lake which reflects it, waterfalls which enhance its beauty and nearby farmlands which provide a contrast to its stark facade.
-You’ll also visit Gerðuberg basalt column.
+Kirkjufell is 463 m (1519 ft) high and is one of the most photographed mountains in Iceland due to the nearby lake which reflects it, waterfalls that enhance its beauty, and nearby farmlands, which provide a contrast to its stark facade.
+You’ll also visit the Gerðuberg basalt column.